LASRIDOR/Boston-Housing-Price---Kaggle/README.md

-# Boston-Housing-Price---Kaggle
- Using Machine Learning to regress a best fit line for house prices on the boston housing dataset.
+#Description: House Pricing exploits!
+Using Sci-kit learn to determine
+	      housing prices in Boston.
+#Challenge: Predicting the test set due to one-hot encoding column
+		expansion.